| Life

 and still becoming used to the idea of having

 a light switch after five years without one.
+There's

 another Hicks, though, the one who collected a